Platform

 Cut Red Tape

-Cut Red Tape Vision Sacramento’s growth and prosperity are being held back by a permitting and approval process that is too slow, too complex, and too costly.
-We can keep strong standards for safety, equity, and environmental protection while delivering housing, opening businesses, and building modern infrastructure faster and at far lower cost.
-Let’s start with a city government that acts as a reliable partner, not a bureaucratic barrier, to progress.
-Policy Why This Matters Excessive red tape isn’t just an annoyance… It’s a direct tax on our city’s future.
-Every month of delay in opening a new business or building a new home represents lost jobs, lost housing, and lost economic vitality.
-Small business owners, in particular, face overwhelming hurdles, draining their capital and morale before they can even open their doors.
-This inefficiency stifles entrepreneurship and tells innovators that Sacramento is not open for business.
+Cut Red Tape Vision Sacramento’s growth and prosperity is held back by a permitting and approval process that is slow, complex, and costly.
+We have the ability to deliver housing, open businesses, and build modern infrastructure faster and at far lower costs without diminishing our standards.
+Our city government should act as a partner to progress.
+Policy Why This Matters Excessive red tape is more than an annoyance.
+Every month of delay in opening a business or building homes we lose jobs, housing, and economic vitality.
+Small business owners in particular face overwhelming hurdles today, draining their capital and morale before they can even open their doors.
+Right now we’re telling entrepreneurs that Sacramento is not open for business.
 The costs are also human.
-A family waiting months for a simple home addition, a shop owner struggling to expand, or a neighborhood plagued by a vacant lot that could be activated.
-These are the daily consequences of a system that prioritizes process over outcomes.
-Furthermore, slow approvals for essential infrastructure, like broadband and cell towers, leave entire communities behind in the digital age, harming remote work, education, and even emergency communications.
-Cutting red tape is not about lowering standards; it’s about raising efficiency.
-By simplifying steps, embracing technology, and focusing staff time on complex reviews rather than routine approvals, we can accelerate housing construction, help small businesses create jobs faster, and improve city services without raising taxes.
-This builds public trust, generates new revenue through growth, and demonstrates a city government that is competent, responsive, and firmly on the side of its residents and their aspirations.
-Let’s build a Sacramento that says “yes” to progress.
+A family waiting months for a simple home addition, a shop owner struggling to expand, or a neighborhood plagued by a vacant lot are daily consequences of a system that prioritizes bureaucracy over outcomes.
+Furthermore, slow approvals for essential infrastructure such as broadband and cell towers leave entire communities behind in the digital age, harming remote work, education, and even emergency communications.
+Together we can demonstrate a city government that is competent, responsive, and firmly on the side of its residents.
+Let’s build a Sacramento that says yes to progress.

 Male cyclists racing on a dirt trail, showcasing outdoor adventure and fitness.